sap-tutorials/Tutorials/tutorials/cap-cloudsdk-6-fiori-frontend/cap-cloudsdk-6-fiori-frontend.md

 [ACCORDION-BEGIN [Step 2: ](Create an annotations file)]

-Alongside the `cat-service.cds` and `cat-service.js` files you already have in the `srv/` directory of your consumer app project, create a new file called `annotations.cds`.
+Alongside the `service.cds` and `service.js` files you already have in the `srv/` directory of your consumer app project, create a new file called `annotations.cds`.

 > All of the annotations that you're about to add are UI-related and are documented in the [OData 4.0 Vocabularies - SAP UI](https://wiki.scn.sap.com/wiki/display/EmTech/OData+4.0+Vocabularies+-+SAP+UI) Wiki page.